LucasTavrs2/LucasTavrs2/README.md

 ## My name is Lucas Tavares Oliveira and my nickname is "LucasTavrs2"!

 - 🔭 I'm currently interning at PIT Petrobras (ECOA PUC-Rio)
-- 🌱 I’m currently learning PHP, Bootstrap 5 and Figma
+- 🌱 I’m currently learning Django, Java and MySql
-- 👯 I’m looking to collaborate on Front-End Projects
+- 👯 I’m looking to collaborate on Front-End, Back-End and Data Science Projects
 - 💬 Ask me about code
 - 📫 How to reach me: https://linktr.ee/LucasTavrs
 - 😄 Pronouns: He/His